-Martine Harte is a women’s strategist, MC and award-winning Australian journalist who received a Gold Quill Award for excellence, Logie award nomination and a White Ribbon Australia award.
+Martine Harte is a women’s rights advocate, MC and award-winning Australian journalist who received a Gold Quill Award for excellence, Logie award nomination and a White Ribbon Australia award.

 The first woman she featured on www.engagingwomen.com.au was physicist Dr Cathy Foley, then the CEO of the Single Mother’s Association.

 Through the Engaging Women digital magazine, she shares insights from some of the most accomplished women in the nation.